Hasan-Baig/SYSC3303_Group_Project/readme.txt

   - Hasan Baig
   - Rutvik Shah

-Project Iteration 3 - Multiple Cars and System Distribution.
+Project Iteration 3 - Multiple Cars and System Distribution

-- Purpose
+- PURPOSE

 The purpose of this iteration is to split the system up into three separate programs that can run on three separate computers and communicate with each other using UDP.
 The Scheduler is now be used to coordinate